dpwinter/qsample/README.md

 mc_sam.setup(scale, err_params)
 ```

-Its `run` function takes the maximum number of samples and/or a relative target sampling uncertainty as arguments and generates the output defined by the callback functions.
-Here we specify a maximum error of 10% (which is actually the default value) or 1000 samples at max.
-The logical failure rate estimator and its uncertainty should be stored and plotted in the range defined by `scale`.
+Its `run` function takes the maximum number of samples and/or user specified callback functions.
+Here we use for example the `RelStdTarget` callback to specify a maximum error of 10% (which is actually the default value) or 50000 samples at max.
+The logical failure rate estimator and its uncertainty are then plotted in the range defined by `scale` by the `PlotStats` callback from the relevant information (counts and fail_counts) which are stored directly in the `Sampler` object.

 ```python
 #slow